StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 You can configure [component actions](../../../configure/topology/component_actions.md) in the **Settings** page or create [custom component actions](../../../develop/developer-guides/custom-functions/component-actions.md).
 {% endhint %}

-A list of the available **Actions** is included in the right panel details tab when you select a component - **Component details** - and also in the component context menu, which is displayed when you hover the mouse pointer over a component.
+A list of the available **Actions** is included in the right panel details tab when you select a component - **Component details**.
+Actions are also listed in the component context menu, which is displayed when you hover the mouse pointer over a component.

 ![Actions](../../../.gitbook/assets/v51_actions.png)